-• Make a variety of quality recreational environments and opportunities readily accessible to all of its citizens and thereby contribute to their physical and mental well-being.

-• Recognize and strategically use parks and recreation facilities as amenities to make communities, counties and the State more desirable places to live, work, play and visit.
+- Make a variety of quality recreational environments and opportunities readily accessible to all of its citizens and thereby contribute to their physical and mental well-being.
+Relates to County goals and objectives 1 through 4. - Recognize and strategically use parks and recreation facilities as amenities to make communities, counties and the State more desirable places to live, work, play and visit.
+Relates to County goals and objectives 2, 9, and 11.

-• Use state investment in parks, recreation and open space to complement and mutually support the broader goals and objectives of local comprehensive / master plans.

-• To the greatest degree feasible, ensure that recreational land and facilities for local populations are conveniently located relative to population centers, are accessible without reliance on the automobile and help to protect natural open spaces and resources.

-• Complement infrastructure and other public investments and priorities in existing communities and areas planned for growth through investment in neighborhood and community parks and facilities.

-• Continue to protect recreational open space and resource lands at a rate that equals or exceeds the rate that land is developed at a statewide level.
+- Use state investment in parks, recreation and open space to complement and mutually support the broader goals and objectives of local comprehensive / master plans.
+Relates to County goals and objectives 6, 11, and 13 - To the greatest degree feasible, ensure that recreational land and facilities for local populations are conveniently located relative to population centers, are accessible without reliance on the automobile and help to protect natural open spaces and resources.
+Relates to County goals and objectives 9 and 10. - Complement infrastructure and other public investments and priorities in existing communities and areas planned for growth through investment in neighborhood and community parks and facilities.
+Relates to County goals and objectives 6, 7, 11, and 12. - Continue to protect recreational open space and resource lands at a rate that equals or exceeds the rate that land is developed at a statewide level.
+Relates to County goals and objectives 11 and 12.